kemckinnmsft/M365HOL3001/To Do.md

 Instructions

+Update the instructions to fix dashboard if possible.
 Update WDATP Instructions once I get the new docm file Create Mac Insider Ring and SCC Policy Publish Instructions